 Are you thinking about a vacation in Seoul?
 Or if you’ve already arrived in Seoul, then the first thing that you need to do is experience the street food of Korea.
-And, the best place to enjoy Korean street food is the Cho Yonsoon’s (Netflix’s Street Food fame) handmade noodle stall in Gwangjang Market.
+And the best place to enjoy Korean street food is Cho Yonsoon’s (Netflix’s Street Food fame) handmade noodle stall in Gwangjang Market.

 And specifically, street food.